Rail transport in Somalia: Ferrovia Mogadiscio-Villabruzzi

-The 114 km of the Mogadishu-Villabruzzi Railway (called in Italia "Ferrovia Mogadiscio-Villabruzzi") was the first railway in Italian Somaliland.
+The 114 km of the Mogadishu-Villabruzzi Railway (called in Italian "Ferrovia Mogadiscio-Villabruzzi") was the first railway in Italian Somaliland.
 It was built initially for the surrounding area of Mogadishu (Mogadiscio in Italian) after World War I. According to the initial project -done in the early 1910s- the railway should have reached Lugh from Mogadishu, but economical problems due to the expenses related to WW1 stopped the construction of the railway to a few dozen km of line from the port of Italian Mogadiscio.

 In the 1920s, Principe Luigi Amedeo, Duca degli Abruzzi, a senior member of the Italian Royal Family, had the railway extended to the Shebelle River agricultural settlements that he was then developing.
 The railway reached Villabruzzi (Jowhar) in 1927.

 In 1930, the railway transported 19,359 passengers, including tourists.
 During the same year, 43,467 tons of products (mainly agricultural) were transported, with earnings up to 1,591,527 Somali lira.
 Most products transported were bananas, cotton and coffee from farm plantations in the Villabruzzi area, which were later exported through the Port of Mogadishu.

 In 1924, a minor railway was built in the same region.
 It had a small track in 600 mm gauge, Genale-Afgoi.
 The railway was 46 km long and united the farming settlement of Genale with Afgoi on the Mogadishu-Villagio Duca degli Abruzzi route.
 Construction was managed by the Società Agricola Italo Somala (SAIS), which opened the track so that its plantations' powered sugar cane could be transported to the Mogadishu Port.